Learn / Blog / Article

 Qualitative data from surveys often involves hundreds or thousands of unique answers.
 (We feel your pain.)

-One great way to process this information is to generate a word cloud from terms that frequently crop up in responses (hint: you can do this with Hotjar).
+One great way to process this information is data visualization: for example, you could generate a word cloud from terms that frequently crop up in responses.
 While word clouds won’t necessarily provide a definitive answer to a question, they can be a great jumping-off point for discussion.

 2. Read individual responses to uncover hidden insights to shape your product and messaging

-Sarah Doody, Author of UX Notebook, used qualitative data to shape the messaging of her UX training courses:
+Sarah Doody, Author of UX Notebook, used qualitative data to shape the messaging of her user experience (UX) training courses:

 “A question I like to ask is this: ‘Before taking this course, the biggest challenges I faced were __________,’ or ‘the thing that was holding me back was ___________.’”